punkplod23/HtmlLessons/Lesson1.md

     - rgba(233,122,133,0.9) is rgba means (red,green,blue and alpha) alpha means transparency.
     - red is an expression of red,
     - Why not just use red, limited color combinations, why not just use hex then because hex does not support transparency.
+    - @Gaz: Why is this so confusing, well once a man called Tim Berners Lee and a computer had an wonderful little baby, then humanity got hold of it